LightBurnSoftware/Documentation/Troubleshooting.md

 ### Lost toolbar

-A common question is "Where did my toolbox or toolbox go?"
+A common question is "Where did my Toolbar or Tool Window go?"

-A right click on any open area of a toolbar will bring up the options to turn on or off any toolbar or toolbox.
+A right click on any open area of a toolbar will bring up the options to turn on or off any toolbar or tool window.
 Click on the missing item to return it to your workspace.

 ![Toolbar Options](/img/Toolbars.PNG)